cludden/app-container/README.md

 ## Module Properties
+A module declaration can declare any combination of the following properties.

 ### init (String)
 The name of a method/function to call to initialize the module instance after it's been created.